oilnam/whereis-whoishiring-hiring/README.md

 You can find a list of FAQ about the website here: http://whereis-whoishiring-hiring.me/faq

-A complete (Sqlite) copy of the database is available for download [here](https://www.dropbox.com/s/farbls5hbkhbc1i/last.db.zip?dl=0); however, if you'd rather build your own copy from scratch (maybe you want to twist it a bit?), this is how you do it:
+If you want build your own copy from scratch (maybe you want to twist it a bit?), keep reading.

 Building the database
 ---------------------